timvieira/blog/content/gradient-of-product.md

 Con:

  - Requires $f \ne 0$.
-No worries, we can handle zeros with three cases: (1) If No zeros: the division trick works fine.
+No worries, we can handle zeros with three cases: (1) If no zeros: the division trick works fine.
 (2) Only one zero: implies that only one term in the sum will have a nonzero gradient, which we compute via leave-one-out product.
 (3) Two or more zeros: all gradients are zero and there is no work to be done.